MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 - Allows unbounded delay on reads.

-##### Block Writes
+##### Block Operations that Advance the Global Timestamp

-Before performing a write that would advance the global timestamp ahead of the current wall time, we block the write until the current wall time catches up to the global timestamp.
-As an optimization we can implement a form of group commit, where all writes within the same millisecond commit together at the same timestamp.
+Before performing any operation that would advance the global timestamp ahead of the current wall time, we block the operation until the current wall time catches up to the value we want to advance the global timestamp to.
+These operations include writing to a user table or reading from a view over an upstream source.
+As an optimization we can implement a form of group commit, where all writes to user tables within the same millisecond commit together at the same timestamp.
 [#11150](https://github.com/MaterializeInc/materialize/pull/11150)
 and [#10173](https://github.com/MaterializeInc/materialize/pull/10173) are previous pull requests that try and do something similar.

 **Pros:**

-- Prevents reads from being blocked.
+- Prevents some reads from being blocked.

 **Cons:**

-- Limits write throughput (1 write per millisecond without group commit) or limits write latency (1 millisecond per write with group commit).
+- Limits user table write throughput (1 write per millisecond without group commit) or limits user table write latency ( 1 millisecond per write with group commit).
+- Blocks some reads.

 ##### Hybrid Logical Timestamps

 Note: There might be an actual name for this concept, but I chose the name above because it’s similar to Hybrid Logical Clocks.

-Currently, the timestamps used to in Materialize for `upper`, `since`, and the global timestamp are 64 bit unsigned integers that are interpreted as an epoch in milliseconds.
-Instead we can change the representation of these timestamps so that the X most significant bits are used for the epoch and the Y least significant bits are used for a counter.
+Currently, the timestamps used in Materialize for `upper`, `since`, and the global timestamp are 64 bit unsigned integers that are interpreted as an epoch in milliseconds.
+Instead, we can change the representation of these timestamps so that the X most significant bits are used for the epoch and the Y least significant bits are used for a counter.
 Every 1 millisecond the X bits are increased by 1 and the Y bytes are all reset to 0.
 Every write increments the Y bits by 1.
-This would allow us to have 2^Y writes per millisecond, without blocking any queries.
-Any write in excess of 2^Y per millisecond must be blocked until the next millisecond.
+This would allow us to have 2^Y writes per millisecond per object, without blocking any queries.
+Any write in excess of 2^Y per millisecond per object must be blocked until the next millisecond.
+This way no object's `upper` would have to advance past the current wall clock.

 Note: Increasing the size of the timestamp type would give more flexibility (for example to 128 bits).

 **Pros:**

-- With a sufficiently high Y, no queries would be blocked.
+- With a sufficiently high Y, no queries or writes would be blocked.
 - May be helpful if/when we wanted to make the coordinator distributed.

 **Cons:**